weppos/rubyist/content/naming.md

       end
     end

-Method and variable names should be long enough to convey meaning:
+Method and variable names SHOULD be long enough to convey meaning:

     # good
     def do_what_i_mean